 Here is a checklist of important details and documents to include in your Emergency Binder, separated by category:

-1. Personal Information for all immediate family members
+1. Personal Information for all immediate family members and pets

 - Basic contact information such as full name, address, phone number

 - Driver’s License or ID # (if applicable)